 - The secondary structure of the protein is solely stabilized by hydrogen bonds.

-- The hydrogen bonding will take place mainly between carboxyl oxygen of one peptide bond and the imino hydrogen of another peptide bond.
+- The hydrogen bonding will take place mainly between the carboxyl oxygen of one peptide bond and the imino hydrogen of another peptide bond.

 - The main purpose of the formation of secondary structures is to reduce the polarity associated with peptide bonds so that higher-order structures can be generated.

 - CD spectroscopy can be used to study the secondary structure of the proteins and the Ramachandran plot can be used to determine the feasibility of the occurrence of secondary structure.